backdrop-contrib/twitter_filters/README.md

 Detects plain text hashtags, usernames and Twitter URLs in your content and converts them to Twitter links or embeds.

-Note: This module has pulled out the filter-specific bits of the larger Twitter module for sites that only need the filter-specific functionality without requiring the more complex dependency stack with Oembed and Twitter API integration.
-It won't make sense to have both this module and the larger Twitter module installed on the same site.
+Note: This module has pulled out the filter-specific bits of the full Twitter module for sites that only need the filter-specific functionality without requiring the more complex dependency stack with OAuth and Twitter API integration.
+It won't make sense to have both this module and the full Twitter module installed on the same site.

 ## Installation